 Emma Wood offers 90 RV only, primitive camping sites with a great ocean view.
 This is a campground for people who enjoy roughing it with no water, restrooms, electricity, fire rings or dump stations, so you’re going to need a good camping wipe to stay fresh and clean.
 If you are with a group, Ventura River Group camp does offer 4 developed sites with all of the regular camping amenities.

-Highway 101 Ventura, CA 93001
+- Address: Highway 101 Ventura, CA 93001

-Learn more about Emma Wood State Beach here. tweet
+- Website: Emma Wood State Beach

 Santa Barbara Sunrise RV Park: Santa Barbara, CA

 Close to Santa Barbara and the beaches, Sunrise RV Park is in a great location.
 Designed for RVs, every space provides ample room, grass, and 50-amp power.
 Along with the restrooms and showers, the park has free WiFi, cable TV hookup and are pet-friendly.